We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Grace Kelly

 Things leveled out in the battle of the rondeaus when I simmered stroganoff and oven-braised chicken and cabbage; nearly all of the rondeaus produced nicely reduced sauces, whether on the stove or in the oven.
-With their wide bases and tall sides, they even contained a burbling pot of egg noodles for stroganoff with ease.
+With their wide bases and shallow but tall enough sides, they even contained a burbling pot of egg noodles for stroganoff.

 A Sturdy Rondeau (With Grippy Handles) Was Best